lbmeira/outdoorsy/README.md

 # Assumptions
 * We want the data in a persistent storage
 * Expect customer data input to be valid
-* Expect format to comma/pipe separated txt files
+* Expect file format to be a comma/pipe separated .txt
 * We are asumming a person (customer) can have multiple vehicles

 # Future enhancements